Left 4 Dead 2 in VR: The Co-op Classic That Refuses to Die

 - Full Steam Workshop compatibility

-- Multiplayer support on local servers
+- Multiplayer support on any server

 How It Plays